DVLP/Unscheduler/README.md

 # Uninstalling

-- Double click on "Uninstall.bat" and Task Unscheduler will stop annoying you on each restart
+- Double click on "Uninstall.bat" and Task Unscheduler tasks will be removed

 # TO-DO's - contribute if you want

-- Silent check - Do not show anything on startup if nothing new was detected
+- DONE: Silent check - Do not show anything on startup if nothing new was detected
 - Detect if original system task was replaced by malware task
 - Compare existing tasks to default list of your system build version